MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-serverpreview-serviceparameters-manual.md

 ---
-Description: Specifies a set of parameters to configure for the service.
+description: Specifies a set of parameters to configure for the service.
 Search.Product: eADQiWindows 10XVcnh
 title: serverpreview:ServiceParameters
 ms.assetid: 321cca00-b107-4109-9187-c712f2621aae